rawfunkmaharishi/website-2018/gigs/_posts/HOW_TO_BOOK_THE_BAND.md

 ```
 ---
+# mandatory fields
 location:    {whatever address}
-time:        {24hr format, quoted because YAML}
+time:        {24hr format, quoted because YAML is bad}
-price:       {optional, with currency symbol}
-facebook_id: {optional, if you have an FB event}
 latitude:    {where in the world}
 longitude:   {is your place located?}

+# optional fields
+price:       {with currency symbol}
+facebook_id: {if you have an FB event}
+other_bands:
+  - name: {some other band appearing at the show}
+    url:  {some other band's website}
+venue_website:
+  url:  {venue or event website}
+  text: {text for link}
 ---
 ```

 (The dashes top-and-bottom are __important__.
-See this [existing event](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/gigs/_posts/2014-10-22-the-comedy.md) as a guide)
+See this [existing event](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/gigs/_posts/2017-01-31-hoxton-underbelly.md) as a guide)

 * `bundle`
 * `jekyll serve`